 If three teams in semi-finals on Wednesday wasn’t enough squash for you, then you’re in luck as the Women’s 2s and the Men’s 3s are back in action in the Midlands Conference Cup.
 Both will be playing against Nottingham, the men facing Nottingham’s 4s while the women play the Women’s 3s.
 This is a huge opportunity to win some silverware for Birmingham’s Squash Club so let’s hope for wins all round.

 Netball are also in with a chance of extra trophies with the 5s playing Loughborough’s 6s away from home.
-Having already gotten Birmingham 1s in the National Championship Semi-Finals, the 5s will be looking for their own victory with a Midlands Conference trophy to their name.
+Birmingham 1s have already secured their place in the National Championship Semi-Finals, now the 5s will be looking for their own victory with a Midlands Conference trophy to their name.

 Playing further afield, Birmingham’s Golf Mixed 3s are preparing to meet Oxford Brookes Mixed 1s at Ruddington Grange Golf Club in Nottingham.
 Birmingham are currently top of their league with ten points and two matches in hand, so we can expect that they will put in an excellent performance in the Conference Cup.
 Oxford Brookes sit mid-table in their league and so Birmingham should hope for a comfortable win in this match up.